The Omen

 The Omen is a 1976 supernatural horror film directed by Richard Donner and written by David Seltzer.
 An international co-production of the United Kingdom and the United States, it stars Gregory Peck, Lee Remick, David Warner, Harvey Spencer Stephens (in his film debut), Billie Whitelaw, Patrick Troughton, Martin Benson, and Leo McKern.
 The film's plot follows Damien Thorn, a young child replaced at birth by his father, unbeknownst to his wife, after their biological child dies shortly after birth.
-As a series of mysterious events and violent deaths occur around the family and Damien enters childhood, they come to learn he is in fact the prophesied Antichrist.
+While a series of mysterious events and violent deaths occur around the family and Damien enters childhood, they come to understand he is in fact the prophesied Antichrist.

-Released theatrically by 20th Century-Fox in June 1976, The Omen received mixed reviews from critics but was a commercial success, grossing over $60 million at the U.S. box office and becoming one of the highest-grossing films of 1976.
-Retrospective reviews of the film have been more favorable, and the film earned two Oscar nominations, including a win for Jerry Goldsmith's musical score.
+Released theatrically by 20th Century-Fox in June 1976, The Omen initially received mixed reviews from critics but was a commercial success, grossing over $78.7 million at worldwide box office and becoming one of the highest-grossing films of 1976.
+The film earned two Oscar nominations, including a win for Jerry Goldsmith's musical score, and retrospective reviews have been more favorable.
 The film spawned the Omen franchise, with Damien – Omen II released two years later, followed by The Final Conflict (1981) and Omen IV: The Awakening (1991), as well as a 2006 remake and 2024 prequel.
 It also spawned a 2016 television series that ran for one season on A&E.

 Plot

-American diplomat Robert Thorn and his wife Katherine are living in Rome, where Katherine gives birth to a boy whom Robert is told died immediately.
-Hospital chaplain Father Spiletto persuades Robert to secretly adopt another baby whose mother has just died in childbirth.
-Robert does not tell Katherine that the child is not their own.
-They name him Damien.
+American diplomat Robert Thorn and his wife Katherine are living in Rome, where Katherine gives birth to a boy.
+Father Spiletto, the hospital chaplain, tells Robert his baby died after one breath and persuades him to secretly adopt another baby whose mother also died in childbirth that night.
+Robert does not tell Katherine that the child is not their own and they name him Damien.

-Five years later, Robert is Ambassador to the United Kingdom in London when mysterious phenomena begin to plague the Thorns: a menacing Rottweiler appears at their home, Damien's nanny publicly hangs herself during his fifth birthday party, a new nanny named Mrs. Baylock arrives unexpectedly, Damien violently resists entering a church, and animals at a safari park are terrified by his presence.
-Father Brennan warns Robert about Damien's origins, hinting that he is not human and insisting Robert take Holy Communion.
-He tells Robert that Damien is the son of Satan, that Katherine is pregnant, and that Damien will kill his unborn sibling and parents.
-Later, Father Brennan is killed by a falling lightning rod.
+Five years later, Robert is Ambassador to the United Kingdom in London when a series of mysterious events plague the Thorns: a menacing Rottweiler appears at their home, Damien's nanny publicly hangs herself during his fifth birthday party, a replacement nanny named Mrs. Baylock arrives unexpectedly, Damien violently resists entering a church, and animals at a safari park are terrified by his presence.
+Robert receives visits from catholic priest Father Brennan who warns him about Damien's origins, stating he is not human and insisting Robert take Holy Communion.
+He later tells Robert that Damien is the son of Satan, that Katherine is pregnant, and that Damien will kill his unborn sibling and parents.
+After Robert dismisses it all and leaves, a storm breaks out.
+Father Brennan attempts to find shelter in a nearby church and is killed when its lightning rod is struck by lightning and impales him.
 Katherine tells Robert she wants an abortion, which he opposes.
-Damien knocks Katherine over a railing to the floor below, injuring her and causing her to miscarry.
+Damien knocks Katherine over a railing to the floor below, hospitalizing her and causing her to miscarry.